-Pastoral counselor: A person, who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor.

-Professional counselor: A person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of his or her license or certification.
-This definition applies even to professional counselors who are not employees of the institution, but are under contract to provide counseling at the institution.
+There are two classifications of individuals who, although they have significant responsibilities for student and campus activities, are not considered CSAs under Clery.
+They are pastoral counselors and professional counselors.
+A pastoral counselor is defined as a person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counselor is defined as a person whose of that recognition as a pastoral counselor.
+A professional counselor is defined as a person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of his or her license or certification.
+This definition also applies to professional counselors who are not employees of the institution but are under contract to provide counseling at the institution.